5 Top Secrets of Ninja Copywriters

 3. Appeal to their emotions

 The classic appeals are “fear” and “greed.”
-People are afraid of making the wrong choice, looking bad to the boss, losing their jobs.
+People are afraid of making the wrong choices.
+In fact, they’re more afraid of losing something than they are motivated by gaining.
+Nobody wants to look bad to the boss, or lose their jobs.
 Greed works with fear, as people are afraid of losing what they have, and want more.

 Emotions don’t have to be negative.
 You can also make a social connection and build trust.
 Be helpful.
 Offer free information.
 Reply to comments on your blog.